 CalWorks MOE Realignment

-- AB 118 and ABX116 - The intent of this legislation is to limit the county's share of cost to the amount of funds received in its CalWORKs MOE Subaccount.
+- AB 118 and ABX116

+- The intent of this legislation is to limit the county's share of cost to the amount of funds received in its CalWORKs MOE Subaccount.

-AB-85 Impacts
+- AB 85 will change the State share of MOE.